 Definition of Financial Liabilities

-Financial liabilities are contractual obligations in which there is an outflow of any financial asset including cash to another entity as a result of a past transaction or maybe there is an exchange of financial assets or the financial liabilities with some other entity where the conditions are potentially unfavourable for the entity.
+Financial liabilities are contractual obligations in which there is an outflow of any financial asset, including cash, to another entity due to a past transaction or an exchange of financial assets or liabilities with some other entity where the conditions are potentially unfavorable.

 Explanation